Zipkin Lab Code Archive

 Integrating distance sampling and presence‐only data to estimate species abundance

-Citation - Farr M.T., Green D.S., Holekamp K.E., and E.F.
-Zipkin (2021) Integrating distance sampling and presence‐only data to estimate species abundance.
+Citation - Farr M.T., Green D.S., Holekamp K.E., and Zipkin E.F.
+(2021) Integrating distance sampling and presence‐only data to estimate species abundance.
 Ecology.
 DOI: 10.1002/ecy.3204

 Abstract - We developed an integrated point process model to combine presence‐only and distance sampling data for estimation of spatially‐explicit abundance patterns.
 Simulations across a range of parameter values demonstrate that our model can recover estimates of biological covariates, but parameter accuracy and precision varied with the quantity of each data type.
 We applied our model to a case study of black‐backed jackals in the Masai Mara (Kenya) to evaluate the effects of environmental covariates and anthropogenic disturbance on abundance across the Reserve.